Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/01-introduction.md

 <AssemblyInstructionBlock title="Step 2: Use labels for reference" images={["user-guide/hardware-assembly/label_reference.jpg"]}>

-- Most of the labels are scaled 1:1 and can be used to identify the part
+- Most of the labels are scaled 1:1 and can be used to identify the part.
 - Missing a part?
 Email us at `hello@pioreactor.com`, we're happy to help.

 </AssemblyInstructionBlock>